 The Official Assignee can make a debt repayment order if satisfied that:

-- you are unable to repay those debts immediately
+- you can’t repay those debts immediately.

 What happens if you fail to make the agreed payments?